While many people visit Hong Kong for just a couple days, having 5 days there will give you plenty of time to explore.

 Hong Kong is full of lively streets, markets and views.
 The first stop on your trip will take you to the top of the city – Victoria Peak – where you will be able to have an incredible view of the entire city from up above.

-» Check out Your Complete Guide to Victoria Peak which will give you more insight about this amazing experience.
+Learn More: This Complete Guide to Victoria Peak will give you more insight about this amazing experience

 Once there stroll along the Tsim Sha Tsui Promenade and the Avenue of the Stars.
 Here you will be able to see the skyline of the Hong Kong Island side during the day and pass by statues of all the famous movie celebrities that came from the region.

 By this time it is probably time for lunch and you can find any place around the area for some food.
-Depending on what interests you there are a bunch of museums around as well (and most are free on Wednesdays!).
+Depending on what interests you there are a bunch of museums around as well.

-The museums include the Hong Kong Museum of History, the Hong Kong Science Museum, and the Hong Kong Space Museum among others.
+The museums include the Hong Kong Museum of History, the Hong Kong Science Museum, Hong Kong Museum of Art, and the Hong Kong Space Museum among others.

 All of these are walking distance from one another so if you want to spend an hour or two checking one out now is the time.